mmparvez/project_4/README.md

 </br>

 The second dataset, used for the human face recognition model, is made up of images divided into "human" and "others".
-Images from the previous dataset were used for "human", while "others" contains various other things, such as cares, animals, plants, etc.
+Images from the previous dataset were used for "human", while "others" contains various other things, such as cars, animals, plants, etc.

 <p align="center">
   <img src="images/other.png" height="200"/>